erreep/transcriber/Readme.md

 - Ensure the MP3 file path is correctly entered or selected via the browse dialog.

 ## Contributors
-[List contributors here]
+-

 ## License
-[Specify the license under which this project is released]
+This project is licensed under the MIT License